Boring (The Young Ones): Characters

 As with all episodes of The Young Ones, the main four characters are student housemates Mike (Christopher Ryan), Vyvyan (Adrian Edmondson), Rick (Rik Mayall), and Neil (Nigel Planer).
 Alexei Sayle stars as Billy Balowski, an eccentric taxi driver and brother of the students' landlord Jerzei.

 Mark Arden and Stephen Frost play a pair of rather stupid policemen who deliver a series of gags separately from the other characters.
 They are then revealed to be the subject of an article on the front of The Guardian with the headline "Police I.Q.
 Shocker".

 Also in this episode is David Rappaport, playing Ftumch the devil.
 This is one of his two appearances in The Young Ones, the other being as a different character in Flood.

-The episode also features a performance of House of Fun by ska band Madness.
+The episode also features a performance of "House of Fun" by ska band Madness.
 In addition, lead singer Suggs has a line of dialogue in the episode.
 When Rick asks if the band knows "Summer Holiday" by Cliff Richard, Suggs replies, "You hum it, I'll smash your face in!"

-Actress and writer Pauline Melville appears as Vyvyan's mother.
+Actress and writer Pauline Melville makes the first of two appearances as Vyvyan's mother (the other being "Sick").